 We regularly appear on the National Law Journal’s "Appellate Hotlist."
 Our IP and Employment teams are regularly applauded in Law360’s "Practice Groups of the Year" competition.
 In a measure of our prominence in California’s courts, Recorder has named us "California Labor & Employment Litigation Department of the Year" three times.

-Financial Times named us the #1 Most Innovative Law Firm in North America in 2016, in part because of our win for Microsoft against the U.S. government in one of the most significant data privacy cases of the year.
+Financial Times named us the #1 Most Innovative Law Firm in North America from 2016-2018 and runner-up in 2019, in part because of our win for Microsoft against the U.S. government in one of the most significant data privacy cases of the year.
 We were also chosen for our strategy to save the daily fantasy sports industry, which came under scrutiny by state regulators over the legality of the practice under existing gambling laws.
 With our team’s help, FanDuel and DraftKings avoided multi-year litigation and coordinated an innovative legislative campaign that culminated in a bill that confirms that fantasy sports are legal under New York state law.